 Idea boxes, like mood boards where we’re tacking color swatches, pictures of furniture and fixtures for project.

 WRONG!
-THE ABOVE IS A VAULT
+THE ABOVE IS A BOX

 Why was I confusing capturing one’s ideas with inspiration?
 I wrote the above several weeks ago, and reviewing the draft against original notes; I was heading in the wrong direction.
 An infinity pool for ideas is where you go to generate ideas.
 Possibly clearing your head from the daily infusion of work, noise, news…